dnkmmr69420/nix-portable-utils/nix-portable-export-utility/README.md

 nix-export ~/.nix-portable/bin/neofetch ~/.local/bin/neofetch
 ```

-this is what the contents in the newly created shortcut would be
+this is what the contents in the newly created shortcut would be.
+It is located at ~/.local/bin

 ```bash
 #!/bin/bash